rive-app/rive-ios/CONTRIBUTING.md

 - `--no-audio` will build all libraries without audio support
 - `--no-text` will build all libraries without text support
+- `--no-scripting` will build all libraries without Rive scripting support
+- `--no-canvas` will build all libraries without GPU Canvas support and remove the `enableGPUCanvas` option from the compiled Swift API

 After running `build.sh` to build the framework dependencies, run the following script to build the final `.xcframework`: